amanzi/amanzi/doc/input_spec/AmanziInputSpec-v2.2.1-draft.rst

 Assigned_regions
 ----------------

-* `"assigned_regions`" is a comma separated list of region names for which this material is to be assigned.
-Region names must be from the regions defined in the `"regions`" sections.
+* ``assigned_regions`` is a comma separated list of region names for which this material is to be assigned.
+Region names must be from the regions defined in the ``regions`` sections.
 Region names can contain spaces.

 .. code-block:: xml